Let us look at a step by step guide to putting together a floral masterpiece, and ensuring that the flowers stay fresh longer.

 Learning how to arrange flowers is something that is very easy.
 Let us look at some information on how you can do some floral arrangement by yourself.

 Floral carnations covers design principles of balance, proportion, contrast and harmony.

 Arrangements that are pleasing to the eye, may not seem balanced or proportionate in terms of symmetry, especially the more contemporary pieces that are now popular.

 When starting out with your arrangement, visualize what you want as the end result.
 You can even start out with a picture as a guide if you're not quite sure.

-Very often, the occasion will dictate the décor - for instance, when you're making flower arrangements for weddings, the factors that dictate your choices will be completely different from those for funerals, where wreaths may replace centerpieces.
+The occasion will dictate the décor.
+When you're making flower carnations for weddings, the factors that dictate your choices will be totally different from those for funerals, where wreaths may replace centerpieces.
 The floral arrangements here must be somber and reflective of the mood.

 Arrangements of artificial and dried flowers offer the advantage of longevity and low maintenance, great options for pieces that you don't want to have to keep changing.
 The following are some pointers that will help you make flower arrangements for all occasions:

 Vases and containers come in all sorts of shapes and sizes.
 Pick a vase or a container that you're comfortable working with.
 Go for smaller bowls and simple vases that don't pose too much of a task - very large vases are sometimes difficult to handle.

 Depending on where you'd like to place your arrangement, select a vase in different styles - glass bowls, fish bowls, cookie jars, large planters, brass planters.